 Lauca National Park

-Lauca National Park is located in Chile's far north, in the Andean range.
+Lauca National Park is located in Chile's far north, in the Andes range.
 It encompasses an area of 1,379 sq km (532 sq mi) of altiplano and mountains, the latter consisting mainly of enormous volcanoes.
 The park lies within the Central Andean dry puna ecoregion.
-Several species of animals and plants can be found in the park.

 Lauca National Park features include archaeological sites, lava fields and volcanic calderas.
-Within the park is located the town of Parinacota with its colonial church.
-The headwaters of Lauca River are also found within the park and bordering it to the west is Lluta River.
+Located within the park is the town of Parinacota, with its colonial church.

 Over 400 species of vascular plants grow in Lauca National Park.
-The park's vegetation is adapted to the harsh puna environment, as are the bofedales, llaretales and Andean steppes.
+The park's vegetation is adapted to the harsh puna environment, as are the bofedales (high altitude wetland), llaretales (areas dominated by Llareta, a cushion plant) and Andean steppes (high altitude grassland).

 Lauca Biosphere Reserve